EthanLiu015/DBMS-Home-Products-Inc/README.md

 *   The MySQL Connector/J JAR file (e.g., `mysql-connector-j-9.1.0.jar`) placed in the root directory of the project.

 ### 1. Database Setup
-1. Create a new database in MySQL named `HomeProductsIncSmall`.
+1. Create a new database in MySQL.
 2. Run the provided SQL schema script to create the necessary tables and seed initial data.
-3. Update the `DatabaseConfig.java` file with your local MySQL username and password:
+3. Update the `DatabaseConfig.java` file with your local MySQL database name and port, username, and password:
     ```java
     // in DatabaseConfig.java
+    private static final String DB_URL = "jdbc:mysql:/local_host/db_name";
     private static final String DB_USERNAME = "your_mysql_username";
     private static final String DB_PASSWORD = "your_mysql_password";
     ```